davidjsherman/aseba/tests/e2e-playground/README.md

 * *test-2-networks.playground* declares the networks using a proposed extension of the Playground XML definition.

 The latter is meant to fail at the present time, because the proposed extension is not yet implemented.

+## Processes with explicit argument lists

+The testing scenario comprises a single Thymio-II robot connected to a switch, running the beacon program.
+The playground declares the process to run using a proposed extension of the Playground XML definition, that places each argument in a separate `<arg>` tag.
+With this syntax arguments may contain spaces, or even contain arbitrary CDATA.

+The test succeeds if the node at tcp:port=33303 emits an alive event every 3 seconds.
+It is meant to fail at the present time, because the proposed extension is not yet implemented.